alxevvv/iter-get/README.md

 > default: `(value) => value === undefined`

-A callback that determines whether the given value should be skipped:
+A callback that determines whether the current iterator value should be skipped:

 ```javascript
 function* gen() {